nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/command-endpoint.md

 The `url` property of an operation or automation chain is the relative path to use to execute the operation.
 For the service URL `http://NUXEO_SERVER/nuxeo/site/automation` and the `Blob.Attach` operation with the `url` `Blob.Attach`, the complete URL for the operation would be: `http://NUXEO_SERVER/nuxeo/site/automation/Blob.Attach`.

 The `paths` property is used to specify various relative paths (relative to the automation service) of services exposed by the automation server.
-In the above example you can see that the `"login"` service is using the relative path `"login"`.
+In the above example you can see that the `login` service is using the relative path `login`.

 This service can be used to sign in and check if the username/password is valid.
 To use this service you should do a POST to the login URL (`http://NUXEO_SERVER/nuxeo/site/automation/login`) using basic authentication.
 If authentication fails you will receive a 401 HTTP response.
 Otherwise the 200 code is returned.